Using your own money

 surcharge before you pay.

-the retailer must clearly list the surcharge alongside the price.
+surcharge, the retailer must clearly list the surcharge alongside

-Where the surcharge is optional the retailer must clearly inform
+the price.
+If the surcharge is optional, the retailer must clearly

-you of the surcharge and another way you can pay that avoids the
+inform you of the surcharge and another way you can pay that avoids

 Ban on excessive surcharge fees